mohit11R/Zomato-Restaurants-Analysis/README.md

 ## Overview

-This Analysis is on the Crypto-Currency dataset from 2013 to 2021.
+* This Analysis is of Zomato Bengaluru City Restaurants Analysis.

-This Analysis is based on year, market cap, high, low, open, close values and also predicting the values for the upcoming year.
+* Analysing data on rating , price, votes, no.of Restaurants.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------